DU students ask authorities to hold final year exams in online mode | Education

 - India

-The police said the students were causing inconvenience to commuters by obstructing the traffic.
+Police said the students were causing inconvenience to commuters by obstructing traffic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)